srp33/ShinyLearner/UserScripts/docs/featureselection_crossvalidation.md

 DESCRIPTION

     This command will execute each specified algorithm using a k-fold cross-validation strategy.
-It will perform classification and feature selection.
-It will use nested cross validation for algorithm selection and to select features and to optimize the number of selected features.
-It will output the predictive performance and selected features for each algorithm for the inner (nested) folds and will use a select-best method to make predictions for the outer folds.
+It will perform feature selection but not classification.
+It will output a ranked list of features for each algorithm as well as a Borda Count ranked list of features based on the rankings of all feature-selection algorithms.

 REQUIRED ARGUMENTS

     --data [file_path]
     --description [description]
     --iterations [number]
-    --outer-folds [number]
-    --inner-folds [number]
+    --folds [number]
-    --classif-algo [file_path]
     --fs-algo [file_path]
-    --num-features [file_path]
     --output-dir [dir_path]

 OPTIONAL ARGUMENT

     --verbose

+EXAMPLE

+    UserScripts/nestedboth_crossvalidation \
+      --data Data.tsv.gz \
+      --description "My_Interesting_Analysis" \
+      --iterations 1 \
+      --folds 10 \
+      --fs-algo "AlgorithmScripts/FeatureSelection/tsv/sklearn/anova/default" \
+      --output-dir Output/

 NOTES